dharmaturtle/DestinyChatLogWebsite/README.md

     pymongo==2.6.3
     wsgiref==0.1.2

+I'm using the `nonrel` fork of Django.
 Follow the guide [here](http://django-mongodb-engine.readthedocs.org/en/latest/topics/setup.html), but be prepared to Google some error messages.
 If you run into `Please make sure your SITE_ID contains a valid ObjectId string.`, [StackOverflow](http://stackoverflow.com/questions/8819456/django-mongodb-engine-error-when-running-tellsiteid/19509204#19509204) has many solutions.

 ## To do